I love exit-intent popups.

-For example, if a user leaves from the ecommerce part of your site, meaning a conversion equates to them making a purchase of some sort, you might follow Five Four Club’s lead and offer a discount in return for their email:
+For example, if a user leaves from the ecommerce part of your site, meaning a conversion equates to them making a purchase of some sort, you might follow Pura Vida’s lead and offer the chance to “win” a discount in return for their email:

-On the other hand, if they depart from the content or blog section, you might make like Optimonk and display a popup that’s relevant to what they were reading:
+You can follow in the footsteps of Optimonk and display a popup that’s relevant to what they were reading:

 Remember, it’s likely that the user’s focus is already waning, so the easier you make it for them to relate the popup to what they were doing, the better your chances are of converting them.

-To see what I mean, check out the homepage and popup for Which Test Won:
+To see what I mean, check out the homepage and popup for Stikwood:

-Other design options to consider are going full screen like Quicksprout:
+Another design option to consider is going full screen like Hello Bar:

-This literally removes all other distractions and meshes well with his simple message: follow me on Facebook.
+This literally removes all other distractions and meshes well with his simple message: create an account.